EEEManchester/drone_build_tutorial/2_2_Simulation_ROS_Ardupilot.md

 Video tutorials provided by Intelligent Quads can be found on Youtube [Drone Dev Enviorment Ubuntu 20 04 Update](https://youtu.be/1FpJvUVPxL0)

-We follow the steps specified by [Using SITL with legacy versions of Gazebo](https://ardupilot.org/dev/docs/sitl-with-gazebo-legacy.html#sitl-with-gazebo-legacy).

 Given that our development environments are
 - Ubunt 20.04